opentensor/developer-docs/docs/yuma-consensus.md

 Clipping is designed to punish innacurate miner evaluation, especially in patterns that could constitute collusion to manipulate the accuracy of consensus to favor certain miners.

 To achieve this, the judgment of the most trusted validators (as measured by stake) serves as a benchmark.
-Evaluations (bonds) that exceed this benchmark are *clipped*, meaning neither the miner nor the validator receives emissions for them.
+Weights that exceed this benchmark are *clipped*, meaning neither the miner nor the validator receives emissions for them.

 This clipping protects against erroneous or collusive over-evaluation of miners by validators.